Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

-The signalling mechanism conveying the change in reaction yields to higher levels of neurophysiological processing is still not understood \cite{Weaver,kom2}.
-Therefore, as magnetic-dependent observable one usually considers one of the two reaction yields, e.g the singlet.
-This is found by integrating the singlet probability of the radical-pair state times the probability for a singlet recombination, which for a time interval $dt$ is given by $\ks dt$.
-Similarly, the probability for triplet recombination is $\kt dt$.
+The signalling mechanism conveying the change in reaction yields to higher levels of neurophysiological processing is still unknown \cite{Weaver,kom2}.
+Therefore, as magnetic-dependent observable one usually considers the relative proportion of singlet versus triplet reaction yields.
+The singlet (triplet) yield is found by integrating the singlet (triplet) probability of the radical-pair state times the probability for singlet (triplet) recombination, which for a time interval $dt$ is given by $\ks dt$ ($\kt dt$).
+The singlet (triplet) probability of the radical-pair state is theoretically calculated from the quantum state evolution of the radical-pair spin state (see caption of Fig. 2).
 The rates $\ks$ and $\kt$ are characteristic parameters of the specific radical-pair considered.
 In general they are different, however, in many simulations they are taken equal, $k_S=k_T\equiv k$.
-In this case, also considered herein, $\tau=1/k$ is the reaction time, which will also serve as the measurement time in our ER considerations.
+In this case, also considered herein, $\tau=1/k$ is the reaction time, {\it which will also serve as the measurement time} in our ER considerations.

 For completeness, in Fig. \ref{rmp}b we depict an example of the coherent spin motion ${\rm ^SD^{\bullet +}A^{\bullet -}}\leftrightarrow {\rm ^TD^{\bullet +}A^{\bullet -}}$ for an infinite radical-pair lifetime, i.e. $k=0$.
 We plot the singlet probability as a function of time for two different magnetic fields, to show how the field modulates the singlet-triplet mixing.
 In Fig. \ref{rmp}c we \enquote{turn on} the recombination channels, so in this case we observe the decay of the singlet probability, since radical-pairs recombine and their population tends to zero, while the population of the reaction products increases.
-This is shown in Fig. \ref{rmp}d for the singlet reaction yield, which is seen to convey the information on the magnetic field.
+This is shown in Fig. \ref{rmp}d for the singlet reaction yield, which is seen to convey information on the magnetic field.
 Indeed, for a change from $B=0$ to $B=0.5~{\rm G}$, the singlet reaction yield at the end of the reaction ($t\gg\tau$) changes by 10\% (in absolute terms).